THE MODERN MINT BLOG

-An avocado de-stoner.
+- An avocado de-stoner.

-A dog brush.
+- A dog brush.

-A boot scraper.
+- A boot scraper.

-A boiled egg de-sheller.
+- A boiled egg de-sheller.
 (Big egg…)

 - A hairbrush for a teddy boy quiff.

-A dog lead holder.
+- A dog lead holder.

-A target for practising your golf chip.
+- A target for practising your golf chip.

-A body exfoliating tool.
+- A body exfoliating tool.

 - A nail clipper.

 - A scone or cookie cutter.

-A zombie electrifier.
+- A zombie electrifier.

-A huge earring…
+- A huge earring…

-You get the idea, right?
-This is an unusual tool for a gardener to use.
+Some amazing guesses for this unusual tool for a gardener to use.
 Not everyone has an idea about what it does…

 Shall we tell you?

-It is, very simply, a hand held hoe.
-It has a sharpened bronze blade, curved so that it can dip into cultivated soil and cut roots as well as drag back to your bucket or pail blanket weeds like chickweed or the clovers.
+This hoe has a sharpened bronze blade, curved so that it can dip into cultivated soil and cut roots as well as drag back to your bucket or pail those blanket-type weeds like chickweed or the clovers.

-We regularly get people taking a chance and buying one of these either as a gift or for themselves, trying it out, then coming back and buying another one for a friend, or emailing us to say how amazing this ‘hand held hoe’ is.
+We regularly get people taking a chance and buying one of these either as a gift for a friend, or as a little treat for themselves.
+Often, after trying it out, they come back and buy another one for someone they know will love it.
+Or we get emails to say how amazing this ‘hand held hoe’ is.

-It gives us great pleasure to sell this hoe, as well as earn a reputation for inviting you to try products that are useful as well as beautiful.
+It gives us great pleasure to sell this hoe.
+It gives us great pleasure to earn a reputation for inviting you to try products that are useful as well as beautiful.